24 Absolute Best Labor Tips for First Time Moms

 When the goings get tough, a motivational symbol could be just the right thing to help you!

-3. Have Someone Massage You
+12. Have Someone Massage You

 In this study here about labor pain, they had pregnant women’s partners massage them for the first 15 mins of every hour.
 These women experienced less pain, shorter labor, and had less of a need for medications.

-4. Play Music
+13. Play Music

 Hook up some music to your speaker and play something that’ll help you relax.

-5. Breathe and Move on
+14. Breathe and Move on

 After a contraction is over, just breathe and move on Mama.

 You never have to experience that contraction ever again.
 You don’t even have to think about that contraction again.

 Just think how every contraction you have is just one contraction closer to seeing that sweet baby’s face for the first time!

-Getting into a nice warm bath or getting in the shower.
+You can do hydrotherapy by getting into a nice warm bath or getting in the shower.

 Letting the showerhead or the jets from the bath hit your back can help make back labor less painful.
 Though, if your water broke they may not let you into the bath.

-9. Good Support Team
+16. Have a Good Support Team

 Having a good support team is so important.

 Cause they’re gonna be the ones that are gonna help you get through this!
 And you’re gonna want all the support you can get.

-They all helped me so much and I’m so glad I had them there with me.
+They all helped me a lot and I’m so glad I had them there with me!

-12. Doing Breathing Techniques
+17. Doing Breathing Techniques

-13. Keep Yourself Moving
+18. Keep Yourself Moving

 If you can, try not to lay down the whole time during labor.

-14. Be Open-Minded
+19. Be Open-Minded